-Health 6 is divided into four areas of study: 1) decision-making and character development; 2) internet safety and cyberbullying; 3) nutrition and 4) tobacco and vaping devices.
+Health 6 is divided into four areas of study: 1) decision-making and character development; 2) nutrition; 3) tobacco and vaping devices; and 4) reproductive systems and puberty.

 The decision-making and character development unit will introduce students to the decision-making model and some of the core values of character, including honesty, respect, citizenship, caring, responsibility and fairness.